This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 Is Italy Child Friendly?

 First off, you might be wondering if Italy is a good place to travel with young kids.

-The truth is, Italy is very child-friendly.
-In general, Italians love children and are quick to make accommodations for you and your child.
+And in our experience, the people were fantastic.
+Most of the Italians we had contact with were very accommodating and positively fawned over our baby.
 Our son brought smiles to faces everywhere we went and people were constantly playing with him and trying to engage him.

 Logistically, travel in Italy is convenient and easy to manage with a baby.
 We also found that most hotels had cribs available (call and check before your trip to be sure) and restaurants often had high chairs.